jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * I came into this book expecting something approaching a biography of Putin, but instead found a book-length account of his follies and abuses.
 Though I wish the book had been more focused and provided a bit more insight into Putin himself, I did learn quite a bit about modern Russian history (specifically incidents that may or may not have been ordered or perpetrated by Putin).
 I also wish this book had provided me with a bit more insight into the current state and pulse of Russian society with relation to Putin, but I'll settle for the book-length polemic against the Putin regime that I found.

+8) [**Submission** by *Michel Houellebecq*][submission]

+* This book is nuts.
+It's a picture of a man who is completely lost and detached from the world outside him.
+While I was expecting this to play out much like Thomas Bernhard's *The Loser*, the way in which the narrator is drawn into political events around him turns it into something which I cannot completely grasp.
+I have read very few books with this much intelligence and guts.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200